glazier44/Fenit.InjectGitVersion/README.md

 1. Copy to your project folder BuildScripts
 2. Copy to your project AssemblyInfo_template.cs file.
-3. Edit AssemblyInfo_template.cs according to your project data
+3. Edit AssemblyInfo_template.cs according to your project data (Properties folder)
 4. Edit Build Event in your main csproj- add text from BuildEvent.txt.
 Chech path!!!